bugsbugsbux/jjj/README.md

 argument `1 2 3`.

-*Conjunctions* only differ insofar as they (meaning the original modifier not the returned entities) take two arguments.
+*Conjunctions* only differ insofar as they (meaning the original modifiers not the returned entities) take two arguments.
 The `:` conjunction is commonly used to define new entities:

 #### Defining entities (functions, nouns) by Explicit-Definition: